 "Aside from letting our two toddlers—20 months and three years—serve us imaginary dishes they prepared, we also used the realistic aspects of the play kitchen to teach skills.
 The buttons on the microwave allow them to work on numbers; various play foods mean they can compare colors and sizes; and different kitchen tools have them picking up new vocabulary words." — Katie Begley, Product Tester

 Dimensions: 11 x 20 x 38 inches | Age Range: 2 to 6 years | Material: Plastic

 Stickers can get worn

-This compact kitchen set is the perfect solution for those short on space but with imaginations that want to take advantage of a complete kitchen setup.
+Compact in style, this set is the perfect solution for those short on space but with imaginations that want to take advantage of a complete kitchen setup.
 With a stove, oven, fridge, sink, and two storage cabinets, you would think that this set takes up a lot more floor space than it actually does.
-It also comes with 21 serving accessories, so you really don’t need to purchase anymore unless your child wants something specific.
+It also comes with 21 serving accessories, so you really don’t need to purchase any more unless your child wants something specific.
 It is easier to construct than some of the more elaborate sets, requiring an adult to connect the counter and knobs only.

 This is also an affordable kitchen set compared to some of the heftier wooden versions.
-It is made of plastic and may tip easier than a heavier set.
+Just note that it is made of plastic and may tip easier than a heavier set.
 The stickers on the front can also become worn over time.
 If you want a budget-friendly kitchen set that doesn’t take up a lot of room but is still loads of fun, this is the top pick.

-"The lightweight but durable plastic survived not only the banging of a 5-year-old preparing his imaginary dinner but a 2-year-old who repeatedly tipped the set over." — Linnea Covington, Product Tester
+"The lightweight but durable plastic survived not only the banging of a five-year-old preparing his imaginary dinner but a two-year-old who repeatedly tipped the set over." — Linnea Covington, Product Tester

 Cute Stone Pretend Play Kitchen Sink Toys